 Please do not use any other branded biodegradable or compostable bags in the green-lidded bin as they may not be suitable for the composting process.

 My green-lidded bin only had a few wrong items in it, why can't it be collected anyway?

 Contamination of any amount or kind will not be collected.
 The problem with even small amounts of contamination is that when this is multiplied by the number of households on the collection round, which can be up to 1,500, this will result in significant levels of contamination in one load.

 Additional Garden Waste Subscription Service

-If you regularly have excess garden waste you may want to buy an additional green-lidded bin for £25 and subscribe to our Additional Garden Waste Service, which costs £50 a year per additional bin (£35 in 2016).
+If you regularly have excess garden waste you may want to buy an additional green-lidded bin for £25 and subscribe to our Additional Garden Waste Service, which costs £60 a year per additional bin.
 For more information, please visit our Additional Garden Waste Subscription service page.

-Alternatively, you can take your additional garden waste to your nearest Household Waste Recycling Centre (tip/dump) or buy a discounted home compost bin.
+Alternatively, you can take your additional garden waste to your nearest Recycling Centre or compost at home.

 Your garden waste is initially stored at Cupid Green Depot.
-Once there is a large enough volume of garden waste, it is transported to a facility in North London where it is turned into compost.
+Once there is a large enough volume of garden waste, it is transported to a facility in Suffolk where it is turned into compost.

 If you put your green-lidded bin out for collection on the correct day and we missed it, you can report it online.
 Please ensure you report your missed bin within 48 hours of your scheduled collection day.